 The information below has been taken from our attendance policy.
-Please refer to this document for further information
+Please refer to this document for further information - this can be found at the bottom of this page.

 1.Registration and punctuality procedures